 Whew!
 That’s a lot of colorful foods and nutrients to remember.
 Luckily, we’ve made it easier than ever to get a healthy dose of antioxidants with this rainbow chart of nutrients.
 In this nutritional infographic, you’ll see what color foods correspond to what phytochemicals, so you can create beautiful and health-fulfilling rainbow meals.

 Tips to Help You Eat the Rainbow Every Day

-Yes, eating a variety of colorful foods is good for your health.
+Now you hopefully see why eating a variety of colorful foods is good for your health.
 But how do you make that happen?
 Here are some tips you can use when creating your meals:

 - Eat a beautiful breakfast.
-Instead of boring bagels, eggs, or yogurt, start your day with a green smoothie, oatmeal topped with red berries, or a scramble filled with red peppers, mushrooms, carrots, or other colorful veggies.
+Instead of drab bagels, eggs, or yogurt, start your day with a green smoothie, oatmeal topped with red berries, or a tofu scramble filled with red peppers, mushrooms, carrots, or other colorful veggies.

 - Enjoy exciting salads.
 Large, colorful salads topped with beans and a diverse selection of vegetables are the perfect way to incorporate lots of colorful veggies (and fruits!) into your diet.
 Eat them for lunch or dinner.
 And try to have at least one per day.

 - Liven up your lunch.
-Veggie sandwiches and wraps (including lettuce wraps) and soups, stews, and chili can help your get a balanced selection of colorful foods for lunch.
+Veggie sandwiches and wraps (including lettuce wraps) and soups, stews, and chili can help you get a balanced selection of colorful foods for lunch.

 - Make vegetables the main dish.
 Try new recipes for dishes, such as tempeh vegetable stir-fries, vegetable curries, and Buddha bowls.

 - Make a rainbow meal.
 Try creating a meal that uses every color — red, orange, yellow, green, blue, purple, white, and brown.
-(If you have kids, they may love this idea.)
+(If you have kids, they will love this idea.)